PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He piled *all* the gold into the sack.
 Who knew, perhaps he could buy his way out of this trouble?
 That was what a shrewd merchant would do.

-When he picked up the lamp this time, even though he was still wearing the gloves, a faint light shone out from it's depths.
+When he picked up the lamp this time, even though he was still wearing the gloves, a faint light shone out from its depths.
 Boltac didn't notice.

 Boltac left his store and headed North, for points unknown and unknowable.
 Yes, it was stupid.
 But there was nothing else to do.
 In the end, he had no more choice than a single raindrop falling onto the smoldering remains of a burned building.
 But that didn't mean he didn't have any choices.
 It had been a mistake to try fight like a hero.
 Boltac could see that now.
 He wasn't a hero.
 He wasn't a King either.
 But he wasn't powerless.
 Rather than go off half-cocked, he could use the skills and tools he had.
 He could do a better job of outfitting himself.
 And he would be damned if he would be *walking* to his death.

-# 14 -- A New Pair of Boots
+# 14 -- A New Pair of Boots -- 1654

 Relan was wearing a new pair of boots.
 In fact, this was his first ever pair of boots of any kind.
 Up until this point he had only worn sandals or wooden shoes.
 And these had been hand-me-downs.
 In one way or another, it seemed that everything in Relan's life had been a hand-me-down.
 That's the way it was when you were the youngest of seven on a cold-water farm hidden away in the fog-shrouded mountains of Robrecht.
 There was plenty of work and nothing else.

 But if they could see him now?

 Over a linen tunic, he wore a shirt of shining chain mail.
 It wasn't the best mail that Boltac had, but it was the best-looking.
 Around his neck a cloak made of hammered felt was clasped with a chain of silver.
 On his hip, the sword Boltac had given him swung from a wide leather sword belt.
-On his opposite hip was a dirk with it's handle worked into the shape of a screaming eagle.
+On his opposite hip was a dirk with its handle worked into the shape of a screaming eagle.
 Pants of the finest, softest deer skin he had ever encountered were tucked into the black boots with high cuffs and silver buckles.
 This is how a hero should look, he thought.

 Oh they had laughed at him on the farm -- well, his older brothers and sisters had, Ma and Pa had been too tired.
 They took the news of his departure as they took all news, good or bad, with the tired stare of someone who has seen the worst that the seasons and the ways of man has had to offer.
 From long habit, they tried not to get excited one way or another.